hwanglab/rnaseq_workshop/00_setup.md

 1. Session > New session > SSH
 1. Type Linux server IP address assigned to you, username
 1. Make sure that Forwarding X11 is checked in Advanced setting
+1. Double clicking the session to connect
+1. A prompt appears for password.
+Simply type your password and hit enter.

 ![em](images/mobaxterm0.png)
 ![em](images/mobaxterm1.png)